* Password is currently available to patrons on the KM6LYW Patreon Page

 password: "test11"

 Direwolf will exert a voltage on gpio pin 12 for Push-to-talk.
-It's up to you
+For home brew

-to use this signal to short your PTT wire to ground (see FET wiring
+hardware, use this signal to short your PTT wire to ground with a fet (N7000).

 If you hookukp a green led (with 220ohm resistor inline) to gpio pin 16